 The most satisfying part was, with little prompts, he was able to guide himself to the correct answers based on his understanding of Habitats.
 When such discovery and analysis takes place, you can be assured of real, deep learning.

-- Sand and Soil Shapes: Illustrate the difference between sand and soil with this simple activity.
+Illustrate the difference between sand and soil with this simple activity.
 Ask your child to mould the soil and sand into different shapes.
 Soil packs well, holds the shape better and longer than sand.
 Add water to see if it helps.
+We used clay moulds from our old play dough set to investigate textural differences between garden soil and sand.

-- Desert Day & Night Experiment: Another thing that we observed during our stay was that the nights were substantially cooler than the days.
+Another thing that we observed during our stay was that the nights were substantially cooler than the days.
 But you do not need to travel to Rajasthan to observe this phenomenon.
-Try this Rajasthan STEM Activity for kids instead.
+Try this at home instead.

 Take two pots, fill one with sand and the other with garden soil.
 Plant a room thermometer in each of the pots so that a part of the device is under the soil/sand cover.
 Place the pots outdoors and record the temperature of the two pots at sunset on the same day and early morning next day.